MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Research/ProduceConsumePodService/README.md

 ## Demo

 In a single `Node` a generator `Pod` sends a message to the filter `Pod` when the user signals the generator `Pod`.
-Both `Pod`s are accessible from the outside.
+Both `Pod`s are accessible from the outside because of `NodePort`.
+You can also use an `Ingress` and an `Ingress Controller` as a single point on entry.
+`ConfigMap` allows resources like `Deployment`s to be reconfigured.

 ### Microservices